7 Suggestions For Training Considerate Children

 5. Practice appropriate table manners.
 I am not arguing for some dainty, Victorian, milquetoast manners.
 But basic table manners are a way to be considerate for everyone around.

 6. Teach your children how to interrupt you.
 At some point, all children will need to get their parent’s attention while they are talking with another adult.
 Will they rudely tug on your arm or march right up and start the conversation?
-One suggestion that was helpful for our community, was to train our children to put their hand on our shoulder (if sitting) or on our hip (if standing).
+One suggestion that we and our friends implemented was to train our children to put their hand on our shoulder (if sitting) or on our hip (if standing).
 This let us know they wanted to talk with them.
 And it allowed us to wait until a break in the conversation to address them.

 7. Practice these yourself.
 Children will imitate what they see modeled.
 We cannot expect our children to speak kindly if we are not doing the same.
 Is there some basic habit of politeness that I need to grow in as I speak to my spouse and children?